doctorfree/RoonCommandLine/README.md

 line control with Siri voice commands that trigger an Apple Shortcut which executes a command via SSH.
 But what we have here in the repository are the command line tools.

-RoonCommandLine v2.0.0 introduced Debian package format installation accompanied with extensive automated configuration.
+RoonCommandLine v2.0.0 introduced Debian and RPM format package installation accompanied with extensive automated configuration.
 In most environments, deployment of this package will require little to no manual configuration other than enabling SSH public key authentication if desired.

 ## Installation

-RoonCommandLine v2.0.0 and later can be installed on Linux systems using the Debian packaging format.
+RoonCommandLine v2.0.0 and later can be installed on Linux systems using either the Debian packaging format or the Red Hat Package Manager (RPM).
 Support is also included for installing on Mac OS X. Other systems will require a manual installation described below.
+The Mac OS X installation procedure may also work under Microsoft's Windows Subsystem for Linux but it is as yet untested.

 ### Debian Package installation

+Many Linux distributions, most notably Ubuntu and its derivatives, use the Debian packaging system.

-To tell if a Linux system is Debian based it is usually sufficient to check for the existence of the file `/etc/debian_version`
+To tell if a Linux system is Debian based it is usually sufficient to check for the existence of the file `/etc/debian_version` and/or examine the contents of the file `/etc/os-release`.

 To install on a Debian based Linux system, download the latest Debian format package from the